thisandagain/randy/README.md

 ## Randy
-#### Randy is a country singer that sends notifications, drives a Trans Am, and is one serious bad ass.
+### Randy is a country singer that sends notifications, drives a Trans Am, and will shoot you with his invisble gun.

 ### Server Setup
 Randy setup is rather simple.
 To get a notifications server up and running simply: